logancollingwood/cmps115/readme.md

 ##Installation
 1. Install Composer (https://getcomposer.org/)

 2. Run `composer install` to install php libraries.
 These external dependencies can be found in composer.json.
+This also includes the laravel framework, which will be fetched and installed in vendor/.

 3. Update .env.example and fill in with local mysql credentials.
 Once this is done, save as .env.